oo8549625/node-helm/README.md

 ```
     let options = {
         releaseName = 'service';
+        subCommand: 'all';
     }
     let history = await helm.getAsync(options);
 ```
+    /*
+        Available Commands:
+        all         download all information for a named release hooks       download all hooks for a named release manifest    download the manifest for a named release notes       download the notes for a named release values      download the values file for a named release */

 ### Install a service
 https://docs.helm.sh/helm/#helm-install